Data structures and algorithms are essential for any programmer.

 Method #2: You could first locate the bookshelf according to the category of the book in question.
 You determine whether the subject is the humanities, science, computer science and so on, and then you search only that specific bookshelf.

 Each of these methods are algorithms.
-This is the definition of an algorithm: a method for solving a problem which can be implemented via programming.
+This is the definition of an algorithm: a method for solving problems which can be implemented via programming.

 In this analogy, the books, the shelves, and the way they are arranged are all data structures.